 Braces present a unique set of complications to the wearer that makes the act of flossing more important than ever.
-Braces are able to trap food very easily and hold it against the teeth, potentially leading to cavities and discoloration down the road.
+Braces can trap food very easily and hold it against the teeth, potentially leading to cavities and discoloration down the road.

 Cavities form most often when food breaks down in the mouth and eats away at the enamel of the teeth.
 As food disintegrates, it releases and feeds bacteria and turns somewhat corrosive.

-Flossing is meant to get things out from between the gaps in the teeth, where brushing can sometimes miss.
+The main purpose of flossing is to remove anything from between the gaps in the teeth, where brushing can sometimes miss.
 Due to the warm and moist environment in the mouth, any contaminants break down quickly and then coat the teeth.

 Without braces, thorough brushing and flossing is generally enough to stay on top of potential problems before they have the time to develop further.

-Someone wearing braces faces a completely different scenario.
-They are often made up of metallic inserts which are meant to snag rubber bands, so they already have plenty of texture for harmful elements to accumulate in.
+When you are wearing braces, you are faced with a completely different scenario.
+Braces are often made up of metallic inserts which are meant to snag rubber bands, so they already have plenty of texture for harmful elements to accumulate in.

-All of these reasons showcase why it is so essential to carefully floss every day.
+All of these are reasons why it is so essential to carefully floss every day.

 In order to get at everything, a special kind of care is required.
-Should you have rubber bands in, remove them and then spool a length of floss around your pointer fingers.
-Carefully go in between each tooth set, moving the floss gently up and down.
+If you have rubber bands in, remove them and then spool a length of floss around your index fingers.
+Carefully go in between each tooth, moving the floss gently up and down.
 It is also important to floss along the lines where the braces connect with the teeth, and around them.

 Essentially, this is a process where you want to go over everything gently, doing the most thorough job possible.
 It defiantly takes longer than standard oral care, making it a bit more tedious for sure.

-However, the care you take of your teeth during this time will be reflected in the results you get down the line.
+However, caring for your teeth during this time will be reflected in the results you get down the line.
 Good oral care leads to better oral health overall, which is a goal everyone should shoot for.